John-Abbott-College/6P3-Notes/lectures/reterminal-setup/index.md

         - You will be responsible for maintaining your system.
         - If you get locked out, you may have to re-image the system.
     - **Press "SAVE" when finished.**
-- Once you’ve finished making the above customizations, there are three main configuration choices to make:
+- Once you've finished making the above customizations, there are three main configuration choices to make:
     - Raspberry Pi Device: **Raspberry Pi 4**
     - Operating System: **Raspberry Pi OS 64-bit (Recommended)**